 Before you water your orchid again, check the potting media by placing your finger in the top two inches of potting media.
 If the potting media is still damp, hold off on watering your orchid for a few more days.

-I have an orchid with which I noticed early on that the leaves were starting to wrinkle, soften and wilt.
-I stopped watering for a couple of weeks, and at the end of that time, the leaves were slightly firmer and less wrinkled.
-They were still pliable and limp though.
+If you catch it early enough, you can stop the leaves from becoming even more limp and wrinkled.
+Depending on how early you catch it, you may even be able to reverse some of the damage.
+For example, I had an orchid with which I noticed early on that the leaves were starting to wrinkle, soften and wilt.
+I stopped watering for a couple of weeks to allow the potting media to dry out.
+At the end of that time, the leaves were slightly firmer and less wrinkled.
+Unfortunately, the leaves remained pliable and limp.
 This led me to believe there was likely enough root damage to justify repotting while the orchid was still in bloom.

 Generally, it is best to avoid repotting an orchid when it is in bloom, but there are times when it is better to repot immediately than wait for the orchid blooms to fall off.